 Students interested in majoring in Meteorology should declare it as their major upon admission to the University and work with the departmental advisor to assure appropriate course selection.
 To be certified into the upper-division of this major (move into the College of Arts and Sciences), students must either have an AA degree from a Florida college or complete at least 52 hours of credit with an adjusted GPA of 2.00 on FSU coursework to include at least half of the required hours in General Education requirments, including the freshman English Composition and mathematics requirements.
-Meteorology students beginning their college coursework at FSU should complete the English Composition, mathematics, and science portions of General Education during their freshman and sophomore years; the balance of the General Education requirements should be completed prior to graduation.
+Meteorology students beginning their college coursework at FSU should complete the English Composition, mathematics, and science portions of General Education during their freshman and sophomore years; the balance of the General Education requirements must be completed prior to graduation.

 Major Program of Studies at FSU: (68 hours)

 Students must earn a minimum GPA of 2.00 in all Meteorology courses numbered 2000 or higher.
 All 2000 and 3000 level meteorology courses must be completed with a grade of C (2.00) or better to continue to the 4000 level major coursework.
 All other required mathematics, chemistry, physics, statistics, and meteorology courses must be passed with a grade of C minus or better.
 If not, the course must be retaken until a C minus or better is earned.